Save the Date: July 8-14 2018

 The MostArts Festival features the brilliance of timeless classical music performed by world class musicians, the Young Pianist Competition and the vibrant world of Alfred art.

-In addition to great music, newly designed one, two and four-week Ceramic Workshops offered by internationally recognized artists John Gill and In-Chin Lee, Christina West, Alwyn O’Brien, Bruce Cochrane, Sunshine Cobb, Matt Katz, Bill Carty as well as Digital Workshops in Sound, Video and Print, with Andrew Deutsch, Rebekkah Palov and William Contino, and a special two week Glass Workshop with Angus Power, will coincide with the MostArts Festival.
+In addition to great music, newly designed one, two and four-week Ceramic Workshops offered by internationally recognized artists, coinciding with the MostArts Festival.
 A unique opportunity to learn from artists on their own turf, with demonstrations, lectures, and one-on-one conversations, using the School of Art and Design’s tremendous facilities.

-A variety of unique One Day Workshops are offered during the festival week: Plein Air, an outdoor drawing and watercolor workshop, with artist Hope Zaccagni and a Master Gardener Workshop with Mary Harris and Debbie MacCrea.
-Ceramic artist, Linda Huey will offer 3 different MostArts Clay Workshops, including one for children.
-A Creative Writing Workshop, "Playing With Words" has been added this year as well as three separate Harp Fantasy Workshops with solo artist, Nancy Lendrim.
+A variety of unique One Day Workshops are offered during the festival week: Plein Air, an outdoor drawing and watercolor workshop, A Master Gardener Workshop, MostArts Clay Workshops, Children’s Mural Painting, Creative Writing Workshop "Playing With Words", and Guhzeng [Chinese zither] Workshop.
 And don’t miss the free Raku Extravaganza on the final day with artist Wayne Higby!

 The Miller Performing Arts Center also features "EarthCloud," the largest hand-cut, porcelain, architectural installation in the world, created by renowned ceramic artist Wayne Higby.
 This spectacular work consists of nearly 12,000 individual tiles, which span 5,000 square feet and create a lively dialogue between the Center and the Theater.